 How many people work at Aspen Valley Wildlife Sanctuary?
 How many animals are cared for in a year?We currently have 5 full and part time staff members, and rely on many volunteers and other donated services.
 The dedication and hard work of our committed staff and volunteers allows Aspen Valley to take in over 500 native animals per year and care for a dozen permanent residents.

 Where can I find a list of wildlife rehabilitation centres in Ontario?
 The Ministry of Natural Resources (MNR) publishes a wide array of information about Ontario wildlife, what to do if you find an orphaned or injured animal.
-The MNR also publishes a list of Authorized Wildlife Rehabilitators.
+This information can also be found at Ontario Wildlife Rescue website.
+The MNR also publishes a list of Authorized Wildlife Rehabilitator.

 How can I help?
 There are lots of ways to help animals and wildlife through Aspen Valley Wildlife Sanctuary.
 Please visit our “Donate,” “Adopt,” and “Volunteer” pages.